walrus-chanul-dandeniya/chiral-network/docs/contributing.md

    - What you want to add/fix
    - Why it's needed
    - How you plan to implement it
+   - **Priority level** (1-4 based on contribution priorities)
 3. Wait for maintainer feedback
-4. Get approval before starting large changes
+4. **CRITICAL for Priority 1-2**: Get design approval before coding
+   - Discuss architecture in issue comments
+   - Update design documentation first
+   - Get maintainer sign-off on approach
+5. For Priority 3-4: Approval recommended but less critical

 ## Development Workflow